Unguja South Region

 Unguja South Region, Zanzibar South Region or South Zanzibar Region (Mkoa wa Unguja Kusini in Swahili) is one of the 31 regions of Tanzania.
 The region covers an area of 854 km2.
-The region is comparable in size to the combined land area of the nation state of Kiribati. and the administrative region is located entirely on the island of Zanzibar.
+The region is comparable in size to the combined land area of the nation state of Kiribati.
+The administrative region is located entirely on the island of Zanzibar.
 Unguja South Region is bordered on three sides to the south by Indian Ocean, northeast by Unguja North Region and northwest by Mjini Magharibi Region.
 The regional capital is the town of Koani.
-According to the 2012 census, the region has a total population of 94,504.
+Besides being known for its Spinner dolphin populations, the region is also home to the oldest mosque in East Africa, the Kizimkazi Mosque and also historic Makunduchi town.
+The region has the fourth highest HDI in the country, making one of the most developed regions in the country.
+According to the 2022 census, the region has a total population of 195,873.